KissKissBankBank/kitten/KARL_CHANGELOG.md

 ## [unreleased]

-- Feature: Separate button colors in a configuration file.
+- Feature: Extract button colors into a specific configuration file.
 - Fix: Use `k-u-size-micro` instead of `k-u-small` and `k-u-weight-regular` instead of `k-u-strong` in examples.

 ## [14.5.0] - 2017-11-10